 Bowmandale's Digital Ambassadors are a group of Year 5 and 6 children who help the adults in school keep everyone safe online.
-They meet regularly with Miss Brewster, Mr Towers, Mrs Dunstan and the governors to plan events and share their knowledge and expertise.
+They meet regularly with Mrs Duck, Mr Towers, Mrs Dunstan and the governors to plan events and share their knowledge and expertise.